yangr0/RVuln/HOW-TO.md

 Enter the query parameters

-Put $ where you want the payload to goes
+Put $ where you want the payload to go

 Example: x=$&y=$&z=$